jskherman/jsk-it/content/posts/TIL/sessions.md

 ---
-title: "Saving and loading sessions (of tabs) in Google Chrome / Microsoft Edge"
+title: "Saving sessions in my browser"
 subtitle: "Finding a way to replicate the Saved Sessions feature of Vivaldi in Edge"
 description: "How to save and load sessions (of tabs) in Google Chrome or Microsoft Edge."
 author: "Je Sian Keith Herman"